Located off the southern tip of the Malay Peninsula, the cosmopolitan city of Singapore is a business hub of Asia with future-minded architecture.

 Read this Singapore Travel Guide to know the best things to do in Singapore and plan an awesome trip here.

 Where to find the world’s most affordable Michelin star meal?
 Go to Singapore!

 The local food in Singapore is fantastic, and the world’s cheapest Michelin-starred eatery can be found in one of its hawker centers.

 The chicken is soft, juicy, well-marinated, and each bite brings you a fantastic experience.
-The rice goes along with it is quite dull and tasteless in my opinion, so I’d recommend buying a half-chicken to enjoy instead.
+The rice that goes along with it is quite dull and tasteless, in my opinion, so I’d recommend buying a half-chicken to enjoy instead.

 Where to find it?